benmelnick/ChatRoom/README.md

 `gcc -Wall -Wextra -Wpointer-arith -Wshadow -Wpedantic -std=c11 src/server.c -o server -pthread`

-To clean the directory (i.e. delete the executables), run make clean.
-To build the entire package so that it can run, simply run make.
+To clean the directory (i.e. delete the executables), run `make clean`.
+To build the entire package so that it can run, simply run `make`.

 Interface and Usage